 - Layout: Specify the type of gallery here.
 The options are a default gallery of thumbnail images, a gallery with rectangular tiles, a gallery with square tiles, a gallery with circular tiles, or a slideshow.

 - Link to: Does not apply to slideshows.

 - When you’ve finished editing your gallery, click Insert.

 Editing a Gallery or Slideshow

 - Open a post or page with a gallery for editing and make sure that you are in the Visual editing mode.

 - Click on the gallery and then click the Edit icon that appears.

 - Adjust the Gallery Settings if necessary.

 - Make sure to click the Update button to save your settings.

-The gallery shortcode can be used in its simplest form like this (and will display the images attached to the post or page):
+The gallery shortcode can be used in its simplest form like this:

 Note that after you’ve published or updated a post or page including the gallery shortcode, the Visual editor will no longer display the shortcode itself.
 To edit an already-entered shortcode, simply switch to the Text editor, where you will be able to see and edit the code.